What Are the Types of Business Bankruptcy?

 The name of each type of bankruptcy comes from the section of the U.S. Bankruptcy Code where the bankruptcy is found.

-To qualify for chapter 7, businesses must pass the means test.
+To qualify for Chapter 7, businesses must pass the means test.
 In essence, the means test looks at how much money a business makes compared with its expenses.
+If a business has money left over after covering its monthly expenses, it could put that money toward debt repayment.
+Such a business would fail the means test and be ineligible to use Chapter 7.

-The means test was designed to prevent individuals or businesses with the means to pay their debts from abusing bankruptcy to avoid repayment.
+The means test was designed to prevent people or businesses with the means to pay their debts from abusing bankruptcy to avoid repayment.

 Chapter 7 can be used by sole proprietorships, partnerships, corporations, and limited liability companies (LLCs).